Tropes pertaining to the factions of From the Depths.

 - However, Eros didn't take the Lightning Hoods' virus too well, and began cranking out aggressive micro drones far beyond established protocols.

-- Frickin' Laser Beams: The Twin Guard is the first faction to take energy weapons seriously, although they don't use them nearly as much as the Lightning Hoods.
+- Energy Weapon: The Twin Guard is the first faction to take energy weapons seriously, although they don't use them nearly as much as the Lightning Hoods.

 - Grew Beyond Their Programming: Eros was initially designed as an automated factory ship.
 Not only did it become sapient due to broken code (and a clumsy crash landing), she also communicated with the other factory ship, Thanatos, and inspired it to become self-aware as well.